near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 ### bounty_claim
 Claims given bounty by caller with given expected duration to execute.
-- Check that bounty is claimed only if all conditions are met (correct deposit, deadline, claimed for the first time)
-- Adds to bounty_claimers
+- The method chould panic if the bounty with given id doesn't exist
+- Should panic if `attached_deposit` is not equal to the corresponding `bounty_bond`
+- Should panic in case of wrong deadline
+- Should panic in case of unsufficient number of remained bounties
+- Should increase number of claimed bounties
+- Should add this claim to the list of claims, done by this account
-- Locks the deposit
+- Should lock the deposit
 ### bounty_done
 Reports that bounty is done.
 Creates a proposal to vote for paying out the bounty.
+- Should panic if the bounty claim is completed
+- If claim is expired, it should be removed
-- Check that the bounty can only be called by the creator unless it expired
+- If not expired, check that the bounty can only be called by the creator
-- If not expired, should add correct proposal, add to bounty_claimers, claim is marked as completed
+- If not expired, proposal should be added, claim is marked as completed
 ### bounty_giveup
 Gives up working on the bounty.
 - Can giveup the bounty only during the forgiveness period
-- `bounty_bond` is returned
+- `bounty_bond` should be returned, claim should be removed

 ## delegation